askn37/UPDI4AVR-USB/README.md

 > In this example, the *Blinking LED* sketch binary for the PB2 terminal is read. \
 > If you want to pull out the UART of the ATtiny102 and ATtiny104 to the 6P connector and connect it to the VCP, you will need to use some ingenuity.
 PA0/TCLK and PB3/RXD must be shorted, and PA0 must be left unused as a GPIO in principle.

+### PDI control

+PDI type control is currently being planned, but it requires an external support circuit for the following reasons, so it cannot be used with the CNANO series alone.

+- PDI type AVR silicon is limited to an operating voltage of 3.3V.
+- On the other hand, the CNANO series does not provide a way to change the operating voltage from 5V to another voltage.
+- For this reason, it is unavoidable to add a 3.3V generator and a logic level conversion circuit.

+Note that PDI type devices do not need to support HV control, so it is possible to create a PDI writer even from the AVR-DU14, which does not have a large number of pins.

 ### LED blinking

 The orange LED can have several different states depending on the situation.